What are head and neck nerve blocks?

 - In our practice, we are compassionate, high tech, and use the latest techniques.
 We treat our patients just as we would treat our own family members.

-What is the recovery like after a head or neck nerve block in Houston or Bellaire, Texas?
+What is the recovery like after a head or neck nerve block in Houston, Texas?

-Side effects are rare and minimal with head and neck nerve blocks.
+Side effects are rare and minimal with head and neck pain blocks in Houston.
 You may experience mild discomfort after the procedure, which may include a numb sensation when swallowing, lightheadedness, bitter taste from the anesthesia, and possible bleeding from the nose after an SPG block.
 These side effects typically resolve within minutes to a few hours after the procedure.
-Contact the office of Dr. Heidi Seifert to receive some of the best neck pain management Houston has to offer.